daneroo/nx-audiobook/infra/PROGRESS.md

 - Jim Butcher - Jury Duty
 - Jim Butcher - Cold Case
 - Lucy Worsley - Agatha Christie: A Very Elusive Woman
-- Malcolm Gladwell - David and Goliath
-- Malcolm Gladwell - The Tipping Point
-- Malcolm Gladwell - Blink
-- Malcolm Gladwell - Talking to Strangers
-- Margaret Atwood - Maddaddam
-- Margaret Atwood - The Year of the Flood
-- Margaret Atwood - Oryx and Crake
-- Mary Beard, John Henderson - Classics: A Very Short Introduction
-- Mary Beard - SPQR
-- Mary Beard - Twelve Caesars - Images of Power from the Ancient World to the Modern
-- Mary Stewart - The Crystal Cave
-- Mary Stewart - The Hollow Hills
-- Mary Stewart - The Last Enchantment
-- Mary Stewart - The Wicked Day
-- Mary Stewart - The Prince and the Pilgrim
-- Maurice Druon - The Iron King
-- Maurice Druon - The Strangled Queen
-- Maurice Druon - The Poisoned Crown
-- Maurice Druon - The Royal Succession
-- Maurice Druon - The She-Wolf
-- Maurice Druon - The Lily and the Lion
-- Maurice Druon - The King Without a Kingdom
-- Max Tegmark - Life 3.0
-- Max Tegmark - Our Mathematical Universe - My Quest for the Ultimate Nature of Reality
-- Micaiah Johnson - The Space Between Worlds
-- Michael Lewis - The Premonition: A Pandemic Story
-- Michael Lewis - The Undoing Project
-- Miguel de Cervantes - Don Quixote
 - Mihaly Csikszentmihalyi - Flow
-- N. K. Jemisin - The Broken Earth, Book 1 - The Fifth Season
-- N. K. Jemisin - The Obelisk Gate
-- N. K. Jemisin - The Stone Sky
-- Nassim Nicholas Taleb - Antifragile
-- Nassim Nicholas Taleb - The Black Swan
-- Neal Stephenson - Termination Shock
-- Neal Stephenson - Quicksilver
-- Neal Stephenson - King of the Vagabonds
-- Neal Stephenson - Odalisque
-- Neal Stephenson - The Confusion
-- Neal Stephenson - Solomon's Gold
-- Neal Stephenson - Currency
-- Neal Stephenson - The System of the World
-- Neal Stephenson - Anathem
-- Neal Stephenson - Reamde
-- Neal Stephenson - Snow Crash
-- Neal Stephenson - The Diamond Age
-- Nick Bostrom - Superintelligence (Unabridged)
-- Nicole Perlroth - This Is How They Tell Me the World Ends
-- Oliver Burkeman - Four Thousand Weeks
-- Orson Scott Card - Ender's Game
-- Oscar Wilde - The Importance of Being Earnest  (Dramatized)
-- Oscar Wilde - The Picture of Dorian Gray
 - Patrick Rothfuss - The Slow Regard of Silent Things
 - Patrick Rothfuss - The Name of the Wind
 - Patrick Rothfuss - The Wise Man's Fear